Zond 3MV-1 No.2: Launch

 Zond 3MV-1 No.2 was launched at 05:47:40 UTC on 19 February 1964, atop a Molniya 8K78M carrier rocket flying from Site 1/5 at the Baikonur Cosmodrome.
-During ascent, LOX entered an RP-1 duct due to a leaking valve and formed a glob of explosive gel.
-When core separation and Blok I ignition began, the thrust section exploded.
+The launch started nominally, however, the third stage failed.
+A subsequent investigation concluded that an unpressurised valve (B4311-O) allowed LOX (liquid oxygen) to leak and come in contact with the RP-1 propellant while the rocket was still on the launchpad.
+This caused a pipeline to crack and, as Block I ignition began, an explosion destroyed the thrust section.

 The remains of the stage and probe landed 52 miles (85 kilometers) north of the town of Barabinsk in Siberia.

+Western radar apparently detected the launch attempt, however, it was misidentified as a failed lunar probe in public sources.

+Scientific Instruments

+The spacecraft bus included several scientific instruments: